 (invert '(a b c)) == (add-as-last 'a (invert '(b c))) == (add-as-last 'a (add-as-last 'b (invert '(c)))) == ... == (add-as-last 'a (add-as-last 'b '(c))) == (add-as-last 'a '(c b)) == '(c b a)Stop!
 Replace the dots with the two missing steps.
 Then you can see that invert eventually reaches the end of the given list— just like add-as-last— and if it knew which items to put there, there would be no need for the auxiliary function.

 If we are dealing with a function based on generative recursion, we are faced with a much more difficult task.
 Our goal must be to understand whether the algorithm can fail to produce a result for inputs for which we expect a result.
 If so, adding a parameter that accumulates knowledge may help.
 Because these situations are complex, we defer the discussion of an example to More Uses of Accumulation.

-Exercise 398.
-Does the insertion sort> function from Recursive Auxiliary Functions need an accumulator?
+Exercise 494.
+Does the insertion sort> function from Auxiliary Functions that Recur need an accumulator?
 If so, why?
 If not, why not?

 Determine the knowledge that the accumulator represents, what kind of data to use, and how the knowledge is acquired as data.